Bollos00/LibreMines/README.md

 make
 ```

 Note that the option `CMAKE_INSTALL_PREFIX` determines the target directory of the installation.
-If you want to install LibreMines Qt6 libraries, additionally pass the argument `-DUSE_QT6="YES"`.
+If you want to install LibreMines using Qt6 libraries, additionally pass the argument `-DUSE_QT6="YES"`.

 The executable `libremines` will be generated in the build directory, now it is possible to run it with:
 ```sh